CLEAR Checklist v1.0

 Method

-Study Design 7
+Study design 7

 ?
 Indicate that the CLEAR checklist was used for reporting and submit the checklist as supplemental data.
 Do the same with other checklists or guidelines if used in addition to the CLEAR checklist.